bcgov/GDX-Analytics-URL-Shortener/backend/README.md

 **`Step 8`**.
 Complete the the Frontend installation steps in the /frontend folder README.

-## Openshift dev Setup
+## OpenShift dev pod Setup

 **`Step 1`**.
-Move all sso related environment variables from .env file to openshift secrets.
+Move all sso related environment variables from .env file to OpenShift secrets.
 Use env.template file for example entries.
 Make sure to also add NODE_ENV=production in the secrets as well
 **`Step 2`**.
-Install a new mongodb service in Openshift within the dev project using the MongoDB (Ephemeral) template already provided by openshift, as a part of this setup, you will be setting up the credentials for mongodb to later use in the application.
+Install a new mongodb service in OpenShift within the dev project using the MongoDB (Ephemeral) template already provided by OpenShift, as a part of this setup, you will be setting up the credentials for mongodb to later use in the application.
 **`Step 3`**.
-Setup the app using "Import from Git" strategy and pull the https://github.com/bcgov/GDX-Analytics-URL-Shortener/tree/gdxdsd-6863-move-local-to-openshift/backend code.
+Setup the app using "Import from Git" strategy and pull the https://github.com/bcgov/GDX-Analytics-URL-Shortener/tree/gdxdsd-6863-move-local-to-OpenShift/backend code.
 A port forwading in the backend service is required to forward the traffic from 8080 to 3000.
 So yaml file of backend service sshould have these values
 spec:
   ports: